eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ### Orphan datapoints

 In case an asset is deleted from OpenBOS and there is still an alarm linked to that datapoint, OpenBOS leaves that datapoint in the ontology.
-Eliona respects that behaviour, and assigns those datapoints to a root asset.
+Eliona respects that behaviour, and assigns those datapoints to an "OpenBOS unassigned" asset.

 ## Alarms